rsxm/bitrader/README.rst

 Bitcoin Arbitrage utilities.
 Telegram bot included for free!

+Features being worked on at the moment:

+- Kraken and Luno buying and selling.
+- Support for Altcointrader.co.za
+- Experiemental local arbitrage routes

 Version 0.12.0: Bot now sends graphs if you ask for /status :-) Version  0.9.1: Now also supports Ethereum and Litecoin!